CermakM/jupyter-require/README.rst

     utils.load_nbextension('jupyter-require', enable=True)

-All of that above can be done from command line, so if you're used to installing nbextensions the regular way, feel free to do so.
+All of that above can be done from the command line, so if you're used to installing nbextensions the regular way, feel free to do so.
 In fact, you are **recommended** to, this approach is just for lazy people like myself.

     NOTE: You may need to reload the page (just hit F5) after these steps for the jupyter-require nbextension to initialize properly.